Urushiol-induced contact dermatitis: Species

 Other members of the Anacardiaceae can produce a similar effect.
-People who are sensitive to urushiol can also experience a similar rash from mangoes, with the tree's sap and fruit's skin containing a similar chemical compound.
+People who are sensitive to urushiol also can experience a similar rash from mangoes, with the tree's sap and fruit's skin containing a similar chemical compound.
 A related allergenic compound is present in the raw shells of cashews.
 Similar reactions have been reported occasionally from contact with the related fragrant sumac (Rhus aromatica).
 Other similar taxa include: